merlinthered/sublime-rainmeter/README.md

 ![Color Picker][im5]

 Ever wanted to quickly adjust the color of a meter but found yourself unable to imagine what a rgb color will look like in your head?
 No more!
 I have adapted the awesome [Color Picker Plugin][4] created by weslly to work with rainmeter-style hex-color definitions.
-Place your mose cursor in a hexadecimal color definition, or select it and hit `ctrl+shift+c`.
+Place your mouse cursor in a hexadecimal color definition, or select it and hit `ctrl+shift+c`.
 This will open a color picker dialog and let you choose a color.
 If your cursor is currently not in a color definition, the hex code will be inserted at the cursor position.
 You can't adjust the alpha value, but it will be preserved after you chose the new color.

 #### New Skin